ClementBM/clementbm.github.io/_posts/2023-01-06-residual-errors-electric-consumption.md

 ## Data integrity

 Some brief sanity check, to remove the none values.
-Since the sample rate is initially 15 minutes, but only half hour data are provided, we have to clean this off.
+Since the sample rate is initially 15 minutes, but only half hour data are provided, we have to clean this up.
-And just check that the time steps are constant and continue over time.
+And then check that the time steps are constant and continue over time.

 ## Behavior shifts

-We can easily see the two different regimes, in winter with high consumption of electric energy and another in summer when people tend to consume less electricity.
+We can easily see two different regimes, in winter with high consumption of electric energy and another in summer when people tend to consume less electricity (in France).

 ## Extreme values

 No extreme values seems to be present nor in the forecast or in the prediction.
-However,the forecast error do seem to have a few extreme values.
+However, the forecast error do seem to have a few extreme values.

 There are about 70 values where the forecast error is greater than 5 GigaWatts in absolute value: